ibm-cloud-docs/appid/getting-started.md

 Out of the box, the sample apps are configured with two identity providers and the ability to review authentication.
 Sample apps are offered in `iOS Swift`, `Android`, `Node.js`, and `Java`.
 If you don't see a language in which you feel comfortable working, don't worry!
 You can integrate {{site.data.keyword.appid_short_notm}} into your own sample application by using the provided APIs.

+Before you get started, check to be sure that you have the [IBM Cloud prerequistes](/docs/overview?topic=overview-prereqs-platform).

 To build a sample app:

 1. Click **Download Sample**.